jocabundus/larry-the-dinosaur-3/README.md

 Here are some highlights (lowlights?):

 * The "no move" key is broken, and hence disabled.
-* There are no sound effects (the files are missing)
 * Level names in saved games may be off-by-one?
 * There's no Joystick/Gamepad support.
 * There are quite a few hangs/crashes.